sftcd/openssl/esnistuff/lighttpd.md

 ## Further improvement

-- The server will re-load all ESNI keys found inside the configured directory once every refresh period.
-Before doing that it ditches all current ESNI keys though (via ``SSL_esni_server_flush_keys()``).
-It'd be better if the server could just keep calling ``SSL_esni_server_enable()`` and have the library internally figure out if the supplied key is new or old or not.
-Need to ponder how best to do that.
-Might be most sensible to not make changes here until we see how those might pan out in Apache or Nginx too, so leave this for now.
-- At present, if the server tries but fails to re-load the ESNI keys and if that fails (e.g. due to a disk error) then the server will stop doing ESNI.
-That could also be made more robust, and e.g. fall back to the last set of keys that did successfully load.
-We'd need to change the OpenSSL API for that though.
 - The check as to whether or not ESNI keys need to be re-loaded happens with each new TLS connection.
 (Actually loading keys only happens when the refresh period has gone by.)
 There may well be a better way to trigger that check, e.g.